 Compound Library Design

-- When a more focused compound library design approach is desired, we can design project-specific targeted libraries for in vitro or in silico screening, enriched with chemotypes potentially active against specific target classes or with compounds bearing desired properties and functionalities.
+- For a more targeted compound library design, we offer specialised project-specific libraries for in vitro or in silico screening.
+These libraries feature enriched chemotypes with potential activity against specific target classes, as well as compounds possessing desired properties and functionalities.

-- From Sygnature’s significant contribution to the European Lead Factory (ELF) initiative we have generated a library of novel cores synthetized at Sygnature that offer unique and synthetically tractable starting points for virtual screening or scaffold hopping approaches.
+- Sygnature Discovery’s significant contribution to the European Lead Factory (ELF) has produced a library of novel cores, synthesized in-house.
+These cores provide distinct and synthetically feasible starting points for virtual screening or scaffold hopping.

-- The Leadfinder HTS library was designed to cover a diverse lead-like chemical space, with physicochemical and structural filters applied to ensure high quality, developable chemical matter.
+- We crafted the Leadfinder HTS library to encompass a broad, lead-like chemical realm, incorporating stringent physicochemical and structural filters for top-tier, developable chemical compounds.

-- Physicochemical property filters, fingerprint clustering and diversity analysis are used to curate and update our proprietary fragment library to increase its quality for fragment-based drug discovery.
+- We employ physicochemical property filters, fingerprint clustering and diversity analysis to curate and enhance our proprietary fragment library, increasing its quality for fragment-based drug discovery.

 - Computational chemistry aids in analysing in vitro screening results for hit finding, identifying promising series for progression through clustering and profiling.